yataknemogy/JavaAlgorithms/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to us via [email](mailto:example@example.com) or [create an issue](https://github.com/yataknemogy/BlogWebApplication/issues/new).
+If you have any questions or need further assistance, feel free to reach out to us via [create an issue](https://github.com/yataknemogy/Algoritms/issues/new).

 Happy contributing!